Vegan Chocolate Chip Banana Muffins

 When In Doubt, Add Chocolate Chips

 There’s something about chocolate chips in baking, isn’t there?
 How they stay in place but melt at the same time, making for little chocolate explosion surprises.
-That combined with the chunks of banana and almond butter, it’s magical.
-Okayyyyy, things are gettin’ weird over here.
-I better just get to the recipe before I share too much.
+That combined with banana and almond butter in these muffins?
+So good.

 - 1 tbsp ground flax mixed with 2 tbsp water